 It’s fine to post your own videos online because you own the copyright.
 If you’ve ever posted someone else’s video without their permission, it’s a different story.

 4. Use a Popular Song as a Soundtrack for Your Video

 That hot new song might make the perfect soundtrack to your cat video, but think twice before using it.
 That song is copyrighted, and if you post a video that incorporates that song, it could mean trouble.

 You’ve found a great new poem by your favorite Spanish-language writer.
 You figure there’s no harm in translating it into English and posting it on your website, especially since you’ll give credit to the author.
 Think again before you post.
 Your translation is a derivative work of the original, and you’d need permission to use it.

 Your favorite movie is finally out on DVD, and you can’t wait for your best friend to see it.
 The trouble is that he’s not local and money problems make it difficult for him to see movies.
 You think burning a copy of the movie on a blank DVD and sending it to him will solve the problem, but if you do that, you’ll be infringing a copyright.

 7. Circumventing Software Protection

 Whether it’s the latest version of an operating system or a hot new game, all software enjoys the protection of a copyright.
 If you find a way to circumvent the software’s security in order to obtain a free copy of it, then you are infringing that copyright.

-The Law Office of Jeff Williams helps people and businesses protect their intellectual property.
+Williams IP Law helps people and businesses protect their intellectual property.
 This not only includes matters related to patent law, but also to copyright protection.
 As a patent attorney Jeff Williams is well qualified to help you defend your own copyrights and make certain that you don’t run afoul of someone else’s intellectual property.
-Copyright law and patent law are both complicated subjects, but the practitioners at the Law Office of Jeff Williams can help you make the right decisions to protect your interests.
+Copyright law and patent law are both complicated subjects, but the practitioners at the Williams IP Law can help you make the right decisions to protect your interests.